Anxiety Attacks: Key Points in Calming Down

 2. Control breathing

 Anxiety attacks are often linked to repetative negative thoughts.
-Thus, it is crucial to know how to stop thinking in manner.

 - For example, repetitively telling yourself everything is okay and there aren’t any reasons to be nervous.

-5. Look for a safe place
+4. Look for a safe place